WebApiContrib/WebApiContrib.Formatting.Xlsx/README.md

 **Currently in alpha.**

 An Excel MediaTypeFormatter for ASP.NET Web API.
+Currently requires that classes be decorated with `DataMember` attributes to determine serialisation, though this will be changed in soon-to-come updates.

 Basic syntax